-

 - a summary statement of the works that the landlord has performed on the property in the last 3 years;

-- every year and within the course of the lease, the landlord will have to inform the tenant of any new service charges and taxes;
+Every year and within the course of the lease, the landlord has to inform the tenant of any new service charges and taxes;

-- every 3 years, the landlord will have to provide the tenant with a forecast of the works that it contemplates to perform within the next 3 coming years, together with a budget forecast and a recapitulative statement of the works performed in the past 3 years.
+Every 3 years, the landlord has to provide the tenant with a forecast of the works that it contemplates to perform within the next 3 coming years, together with a budget forecast and a recapitulative statement of the works performed in the past 3 years.

 -